+Zero or more Per-STA Profile subelements are included in the list of subelements.

 Each Per-STA Profile subelement starts with a Per-STA Control field with the format defined in Figure 9-788ek2 (Per-STA Control field format for Reconfiguration variant Multi-Link element).